romeerez/orchid-orm/docs/src/guide/quickstart.md

 npm run db create
 ```

-By default, camelCase naming is used for columns in a database.
+By default, `camelCase` naming is used for columns in a database.
+If you prefer to have snake_case in the database (it will be `camelCase` on the app side anyway),
-If you prefer snake_case, set `snakeCase: true` option in `src/db/dbScript.ts` and `src/db/baseTable.ts`:
+set `snakeCase: true` option in `src/db/baseTable.ts`:

 ```ts
 // src/db/baseTable.ts